mkb9559/Inherited-Octree-Map/README.md

  ```

 # Documentation
-Sorry, this project has been abandoned. there is a only related documents of inherited quadtree map in Chinese.
+This project has been abandoned.
+There is an only related document of inherited quadtree map in Chinese.

 https://blog.csdn.net/mkb9559/article/details/88050850